anurag-choudhury/AMR_fleet_gui/README.md

 **Essential ROS packages for robot navigation and mapping:**

 Your autonomous mobile robot (AMR) project likely relies on a foundation of ROS (Robot Operating System) packages to handle vital tasks like mapping, localization, and navigation.
-This guide will ensure you have the necessary software components in place before exploring the OpenAMR\_UI package.
+This guide will ensure you have the necessary software components in place before exploring the AMR_fleet_gui package.

 **Required ROS packages:**

-*   move\_base
+*   NAV2

 *   AMCL (Adaptive Monte Carlo Localization)

-*   gmapping (Grid Mapping)
+*   SLAM_TOOLBOX

 *   ekf\_localization (Extended Kalman Filter Localization)